notofonts/noto-docs/src/descriptions/NotoSansTaiTham.md

-Noto Sans Tai Tham is a sanserif design for texts in the Lanna (Tai Tham) script.
+Noto Sans Tai Tham is a sans serif design for texts in the Lanna (Tai Tham) script.
 It has multiple weights, contains 824 glyphs, 3 OpenType features, and supports 135 characters.